XinJingHao/Sparrow-V0/README.md

 - run `generate_startpoints.py` and use the left mouse button to designate random initialization points
 - press the `Esc` button to save these points, which would be saved in `SparrowV0/envs/train_maps_startpoints` with the same name as the map in `.npy` format.

-Note that if one map support `Random initialization`, it will be flaped with a probability of `0.5` every `swap_freq` episodes to enhance the generalization ability of the trained agent additionally.
+Note that if one map support `Random initialization`, it will be flipped with a probability of `0.5` every `swap_freq` episode to enhance the generalization ability of the trained agent additionally.

 #### Domain randomization:
-[Domain randomization](https://arxiv.org/pdf/1703.06907.pdf%60) has been proven to be an effective method for generalizing the model trained in simulation to the real world and has been elegantly incorporated in Sparrow, taking full advantage of its vectorizable feature.
-You can enable Domain randomization by creating vectorized Sparrow and set `colorful` and `state_noise` to be True, and the simulation parameters (control interval, control delay, max linear velocity, max angular velocity, inertia, friction, sensor noise, magnitude of noise, maps) would be randomly generated in each copy of the vectorized Sparrow environment.
+[Domain randomization](https://arxiv.org/pdf/1703.06907.pdf%60) has been proven to be an effective method for generalizing the model trained in simulation to the real world and has been elegantly incorporated in Sparrow-V0, taking full advantage of its vectorizable feature.
+You can enable Domain randomization by creating vectorized Sparrow and setting `colorful` and `state_noise` to be True, and the simulation parameters (control interval, control delay, max linear velocity, max angular velocity, inertia, friction, sensor noise, magnitude of noise, maps) would be randomly generated in each copy of the vectorized Sparrow environment.

 ### Simulation Speed:
 If `render_mode=None` or `render_mode="rgb_array"`, Sparrow would run at its maximum simulation speed (depending on the hardware).
 However, if `render_mode="human"`, there would be three options regarding the simulation speed: